 Frenchman marked the cave’s location and later successfully escaped his captors and revealed the location of the mine to Englishman Jonathan Swift.

-According to this version of the story, Swift and Frenchman took only enough silver to buy two horses, and on a return trip, were unable to locate the mine.
+The two men traveled to the cave and according to legend, took only enough silver to buy two horses, but were unable to locate the mine on a return trip.

 In the years ahead, the legend of “Swift’s Silver Mine” would take on a life of its own and soon tales of the mine were being recanted in Tennessee, Kentucky and elsewhere in Virginia.

-Settlers in Wise County, Virginia believed that the mine was located on or around Stone Mountain, and that local Indians knew the location of the mine.
+Settlers in Wise County, Virginia, believed that the mine was located on or around Stone Mountain, and that local Indians knew the location of the mine but kept it secret from the white invaders.
 According to the pioneers, an Indian chief named Benge once said that “if the pale face knew what I knew they could shoe their horses cheaper with silver than with iron.”

 Two generations later, a famed counterfeiter living in what is now known as Clintwood, Virginia, was rumored to have discovered Swift’s mines near Pine Mountain in Southwest Virginia.
-Solomon was accused of unlawfully striking his own (made of pure silver).
+The counterfeiter was accused of unlawfully striking his own coins (made of pure silver).

-According to local legend, Solomon’s “counterfeit” money used more silver, and was worth more, than the official currency at the time.
-Apparently, Sol mixed the pure silver with other lesser metals to make his money.
-Solomon never disclosed where he obtained the pure silver, but many people speculated that he found the silver in one of the many caves on Pine Mountain close to his farm.
+According to local legend, the man’s “counterfeit” money used more silver, and was worth more, than the official currency at the time.
+Apparently, the individual mixed the pure silver with other lesser metals to make his money.
+He never disclosed where he obtained the pure silver, but many people speculated that he found the silver in one of the many caves on Pine Mountain close to his farm.